 If you're looking for as many daylight hours as possible and warm, sunny weather, the best time for a cruise is between May and September, with the best weather being in July and August.
 However, the high season is from June to August due to school holidays, so if you'd like to avoid the crowds and find more cheap cruises to Northern Europe, the beginning and end of the season still offers a great cruise experience.

-Alternatively, if you're willing to brave the cold, November and December are also great times to cruise the Christmas markets of Northern Europe, guaranteed to get you into the festive mood with mulled wine, hot chocolate and artisan crafts galore.
+Alternatively, if you're willing to brave the cold, November and December are also great times for Christmas market cruises in Northern Europe, guaranteed to get you into the festive mood with mulled wine, hot chocolate and artisan crafts galore.
+Meanwhile, late August to mid-April are the best time to see the Northern Lights on an Iceland cruise.

 In the summer you can enjoy the lush green surroundings of the Kiel Canal, the vibrant cafe culture of Amsterdam and charming cobbled streets and Trappist beers of Bruges.
 In the winter there are fabulous Christmas markets offering all varieties of boutique shopping, hand-made crafts and warming glühwein to enjoy.
-Unlike the faster-paced, activity filled Mediterranean and Caribbean cruises, cruising to Northern Europe is more about relaxing while enjoying the local culture, museums and delicacies.
+Unlike the faster-paced, activity filled Mediterranean and Caribbean cruises, Northern Europe cruises are more about relaxing while enjoying the local culture, museums and delicacies.

 Cruises to Holland are a fantastic way of visiting the wonderful cities of Amsterdam and Rotterdam.
 The country may be known for its clogs, tulips and canals, but it also offers one of Europe's most cultured cities: Amsterdam.
 From the maritime museum and Anne Frank's house to the diamond factory tours and charming cobbled streets, you'll want to go back as you'll struggle to make the most of the city in a day!